APTrust/userguide/docs/preservation/deletion.md

 ## Deleting a Single File

 You can delete individual files from the Intellectual Object page or from the Generic File Detail page.
-To restore from the Intellectual Object page:
+To delete from the Intellectual Object page:

-1. Locate the file you want to restore.
+1. Locate the file you want to delete.
 If you don't see it in the list of files below the donut charts, you can search for it by identifier or you can click one of the arrows below the list to load another page of file results.
-1. Click the plus sign next to the file you want to restore.
+1. Click the plus sign next to the file you want to delete.
 This opens the file detail view.
 1. Scroll down to the end of the shaded file detail view and click the __Delete File__ button.

 ![Object file detail](../img/registry/ObjectFileDetailDeleteRestore.png)